-There are 12 primary meridians that map to distinct organs – so for example the lungs, spleen, stomach, intestines, bladder, kidneys, liver and so forth.
+There are 12 primary meridians that map to distinct organs – so for example the lungs, spleen, stomach, intestines, bladder, kidneys, liver, and so forth.
 If the energy flowing through a meridian is imbalanced in any way, the system it fuels is jeopardized.
 This can lead to general feelings of malaise or sickness, or worse, if untreated, disease.

 Acupressure & Acupuncture

 The concept of treating the body with acupressure in a massage chair is related to the same basic principles of acupuncture.
-In fact, acupressure is often thought of acupuncture without those (to some) scary looking needles.
-Instead of using needles to impact the flow of energy, acupressure is applied by the airbags in the back, arms, shoulders, legs and feet to positively impact the flow of the body’s own energy.
-The nice thing about acupressure in a massage chair is that it delivers the added benefits of more diffuse muscle manipulation associated with traditional massage, which further helps alleviate soreness and helps the the muscles relax.
+In fact, acupressure is often thought of as acupuncture without those (to some) scary-looking needles.
+Instead of using needles to impact the flow of energy, acupressure is applied by the airbags in the back, arms, shoulders, legs, and feet to positively impact the flow of the body’s own energy.
+The nice thing about acupressure in a massage chair is that it delivers the added benefits of more diffuse muscle manipulation associated with traditional massage, which further helps alleviate soreness and helps the muscles relax.
 Acupuncture on the other hand is specifically designed to help restore the flow of energy via meridians in the body, to improve overall health and well-being.

-Whether using airbags and the massage hands in a massage chair, or visiting an acupuncture specialist for needle-based treatments, both hold the potential to address and improve imbalances in the body – whether musculature imbalances, or energy flow imbalances.
+Whether using airbags and the massage hands in a massage chair or visiting an acupuncture specialist for needle-based treatments, both hold the potential to address and improve imbalances in the body – whether musculature imbalances or energy flow imbalances.
 The intent of both is to restore optimal balance which in turn can improve the health of the body overall.

 Massage Chair Acupressure

 This distinct localized pressure applied by the airbags and massage hands is targeted to special acupoints that are both muscular and align to meridian flow points.
-Just as in human-administered massage, the massage chair releases tension by pressing of acupoints, while restoring healing balance to the flow of energy throughout the body and to internal organs.
+Just as in human-administered massage, the massage chair releases tension by pressing acupoints, while restoring healing balance to the flow of energy throughout the body and to internal organs.
 Some medical studies have suggested that acupressure may be effective at helping manage nausea and vomiting, for helping lower back pain, tension headaches, stomach ache, among other things.
 Acupressure was also found in a Cochrane Review trial to help control the pain of childbirth!

 Many massage chair models have arm airbags, shoulder airbags, and airbags that compress the lower legs.
-People often wonder about the benefits of having their body parts being pressed; however these mechanisms were all designed to provide the benefit of acupressure, which delivers a host of benefits for overall health and well-being.
+People often wonder about the benefits of having their body parts being pressed; however, these mechanisms were all designed to provide the benefit of acupressure, which delivers a host of benefits for overall health and well-being.